joelindra/ZeroX/README.md

 ### 1. Color Synchronization (Container Highlighting)

-ZeroX works by reading the `X-PwnFox-Color` header sent by the Firefox extension.
+ZeroX works by reading the `x-zerox-Color` header sent by the Firefox extension.

-- Use Firefox Containers with the name prefix `PwnFox-` (e.g., `PwnFox-Admin`, `PwnFox-User1`).
+- Use Firefox Containers with the name prefix `zerox-`.
 - Incoming requests to Burp will be automatically highlighted with the color matching the container.

 ### 2. Automated IDOR Testing (Automate BAC)